drache42/WakeOnLanService/README.md

 To run tests, simply run command `poetry run pytest`.
 This will run all tests.

 If you only want to run unit tests, run: `poetry run pytest tests/unit`

+## Dockerhub

+Docker container can be found at <https://hub.docker.com/r/drache42/wakeonlanservice>